 shop top tents

 Remember that any Maxtrix bed size can be raised up to low, medium, tall or extra tall loft bed or stacked into many different bunk configurations.
-If in doubt whether your child is quite ready for a bunk or a loft, we recommend starting with a Core Bed or Daybed style so when the time is right you can easily convert to a taller bed.
+If in doubt whether your child is quite ready for a bunk or a loft, we recommend starting with a classic style like a standard bed so when the time is right you can easily convert to a taller bed.

 K-3 (Ages 6 – 9):

 Ready to go higher?
 A low loft bed is very popular with the elementary school crowd.
 Kids who love to climb and are secure on outdoor playground equipment love low loft beds!
 Low Loft beds measure 50.75” (129cm) from the floor to the very top of the bed, allowing 33.5” (85cm) in under-bed height (measured floor to the bottom of the slats).
 These beds are perfect for kids measuring 40 inches and taller.

 shop low lofts